How to Build Your App - Common Standardized Components

 The Action Builder

-You’ll see the Action Builder in our image carousels, push notifications, marketplace features when you’re adding contact information, and the footer menu.
+You’ll see the Action Builder in a number of elements of our system such as, but not limited to, the image carousel, push notifications, the contact section of marketplace features, and the footer menu.

 Common Marketplace Feature Components

-Every marketplace feature will have different inputs and fields to fill out, but they will mostly always have these things in common:
+Every marketplace feature will have different inputs and fields to fill out, and most of the time they will have these things in common:

-The Plugin Icon: clicking on this will allow you to change the image or icon for your plugin.
+The Feature Icon: clicking on this will allow you to change the image or icon for your feature.

-The Plugin Title: Changing this will change what your users see in folders and the side menu when this feature is referenced.
+The Feature Title: Changing this will change what displays as the feature’s name for your users when they see it in folders and the side menu, or whenever the feature is referenced.

-Help Button: Clicking on the Help button will take you to our knowledge base with a dedicated article to teach you how to use that plugin.
+Help Button: Clicking on the Help button will take you to our knowledge base with a dedicated article to teach you how to use that feature.

-The Content Tab: This is where you will edit the content of your plugin
+The Content Tab: This is where you will edit the content of your feature.

-The Design Tab: This is where you can change the layout of your plugin.
+The Design Tab: This is where you can change the layout of your feature.

 The Analytics Tab: This is where you can see how many users have accessed this specific feature in total and over time.